zydou/arti/web/docs/guides/cli-reference.md

 ### Configuration File

 The Arti CLI uses a configuration file to specify the parameters for the Arti instance.
-The default configuration file is `arti-config.toml`.
+The default configuration file is `arti.toml`.
 You can override the default configuration file using the `-c` flag.

 You can create your own configuration file by copying the sample file and modifying the parameters as needed.
 See the sample file [`arti-config-example.toml`](https://gitlab.torproject.org/tpo/core/arti/-/blob/main/crates/arti/src/arti-example-config.toml) to create your own configuration file.